ForgeRock/forgeops/README.ng.md

 ### Create an environment

-The first thing you do is use `forgeops-ng env` to create an environment.
+The first thing you do is use `forgeops env` to create an environment.
 You need to provide an FQDN (--fqdn) and an environment name (--env-name).

 Previously, we had t-shirt sized overlays called small, medium, and large.
-Now, we just have `kustomize-ng/overlay/default` which is a single instance overlay.
+Now, we just have `kustomize/overlay/default` which is a single instance overlay.
 You can still use `--small`, `--medium`, and `--large` to configure your overlay, and the env command will populate your environment with the size you requested.